mforsetti/upmov/README.md

 1. This script uses SQLite as database backend, therefore it'll suffer some problems with scalability and *maybe* performance.
 1. If you're using `user` and `group` options, make sure `user` and `group` option values had sufficient permissions to access both data directory (default `/var/lib/upmov`, see `common.DATA_DIR`) and data file (default `/var/lib/upmov/auth.db`, see `common.DB_FILE`)
+1. Always check if your distro already has user dedicated to run OpenVPN services.
+Previous caveat point also applies here.

 ## License
 upmov is licensed under the terms of the MIT license.
 Full text of the license can be read under LICENSE file in project root directory.